NationalSecurityAgency/ghidra/Ghidra/Configurations/Public_Release/src/global/docs/ChangeHistory.md

 * _Search_.
 Corrected a problem with the Memory Search dialog which could prevent proper search of selected memory regions.
 (GP-5395)
 * _SourceMatching_.
 Corrected parsing of certain DWARF source file paths.
 (GP-5561, Issue #7963)
 * _Terminal_.
 Fixed issue with obtrusive scrolling when selecting text.
 (GP-5416)
 * _Version Tracking_.
-Fixed NullPointerException that occured when clicking on Version Tracking match where either source or destination address was not in current program memory.
+Fixed NullPointerException that occurred when clicking on Version Tracking match where either source or destination address was not in current program memory.
 (GP-5549, Issue #7964)

 ### Notable API Changes
 * _Debugger:Emulator_.
 (GP-5517) Added Stack and Frames to the `pure emulation` trace object schema.